 - Configure the resultant service as your portal's route utility service by following the applicable instructions in Configure utility services.

-Configure a locator service
+Configure a locator service in ArcMap

 ArcGIS Enterprise portals use the ArcGIS World Geocoding Service hosted in ArcGIS Online by default.
-If your organization has its own locator data to use for finding addresses and place names, or if your portal does not have access to ArcGIS Online, publish a locator (geocode) service and set it as your portal's locator.
+If your organization has its own locator data to use for finding addresses and place-names, or if your portal does not have access to ArcGIS Online, publish a locator (geocode) service and set it as your portal's locator.